5 Best Project Management Podcasts You Need To Listen To Today

 The idea behind the podcast came about back in 2004.
 It was invented by Adam Curry, an MTV VJ, and Dave Winer, a software developer, got together to download Curry’s shows to his iPod (way before the days of the iPhone).
-And so the first podcast was came to life.
+And so the first podcast came to life.

 For podcast creators, aside from the ease of distribution, there are some significant benefits over conventional media – especially legal ones.
 Podcasts don’t require the creator to buy a broadcasting license.
 They also don’t fall under broadcast decency regulations.
 This means their content can contain anything from swear words to explicit material – listeners beware!

 But this also means podcast fans get access to the freshest knowledge and information out there.
-No bureaucratic broadcasting approval process required.
+No bureaucratic broadcasting approval process is required.
 For those seeking the latest trends, project management podcasts can be perfect to listen to.
 You’ll hear real-life examples that are happening now.

 Plus, podcast creators still have all copyright privileges.
 This means their content remains just that – theirs.

-Some stats about podcasts
+Some interesting stats about podcasts

 Podcasts aren’t just a new trend that’ll fade away.
 Quite the opposite, in fact.
 Here are the top facts about this accessible media source.